Mural crown: Usage in ancient times

 In Hellenistic culture, a mural crown identified tutelary deities such as the goddess Tyche, the embodiment of the fortunes of a city.
-The high cylindrical polos of Rheawas rendered as a mural crown for Cybele in Hellenistic times, as patron of a city.
+The high cylindrical polos of Rhea was rendered as a mural crown for Cybele in Hellenistic times, as patron of a city.
 The Graeco-Roman goddess Roma's attributes on Greek coinage usually include her mural crown, signifying Rome's status as a loyal protector of Hellenic city-states.

 The mural crown became an ancient Roman military decoration.
 The corona muralis (Latin for "walled crown") was a golden crown, or a circle of gold intended to resemble a battlement, bestowed upon the soldier who first climbed the wall of a besieged city or fortress to successfully place the standard (flag) of the attacking army upon it.
 The Roman mural crown was made of gold, and decorated with turrets, as is the heraldic version.
 As it was among the highest order of military decorations, it was not awarded to a claimant until after a strict investigation.
 The rostrata mural crown, composed of the rostra indicative of captured ships, was assigned as naval prize to the first in a boarding party, similar to the naval crown.